dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

 After saving the above the container should restart and pick up the changes, and if Frigate is a higher version than that from the config, automatically 'update' the config file to the latest schema.

+Follow the steps in [INDIGO-APPS-AUTH.md](INDIGO-APPS-AUTH.md) and configure Frigate in Authentik before you access it via the UI.

+You will need to follow the 'Reverse Proxy' setup flow as Frigate doesn't offer native OIDC authentication.

+Once authentication is configured, it should be accessible privately via https://frigate.indigo.dalmura.cloud/

 ## Initial Forgejo Setup